dsidirop/pfUI-quickcast/README.md

   is not aware of the target type and will cast 'Holy Shock' on the currently selected target if it's enemy prioritizing it over the friendly target that you intend to heal with mouse-over. :(

-  <br/>If someone wants to force '/pfcast' to cast 'Holy Shock' on the friendly mouse-over target (even if a enemy target is selected), they would have to
+  <br/>If someone wants to force '/pfcast' to cast 'Holy Shock' on the friendly mouse-over target (even if an enemy target is selected), they would have to
   resort to writing a LUA wrapper-script.
 This sort of "LUA heartburn" is no longer necessary with the '/pfquickcast@heal' command.

   <br/>This is just one of the many issues plaguing the original '/pfcast' command that '/pfquickcast@heal' fixes right ouf of the box.